Paper dockets and days of reconciliation eliminated

 This system was built for a specialist construction contractor.
 But the core technology applies to any business where field teams need to measure, document, and report.

-Deep Purple builds custom computer vision systems for Irish businesses.
+Deep Purple builds custom computer vision systems and AI for construction, across Ireland, the UK, the EU, and the US.
 We consult on whether AI is the right fit, we build the system if it is, and we help you access government funding to reduce the cost.

 Deep Purple built and deployed a production computer vision system for an Irish construction company that replaced paper dockets with instant, photo-evidenced, GPS-stamped submissions.
 Measurement accuracy improved from 15-20% error to ±3%.
 Progress reports, billing, and quality review now update automatically with every submission.